uclaopt/TMAC/README.md

    * A few predefined operator splitting schemes.
    * An asynchronous coordinate update framework.
    * Options to load datasets in various format.
-   * A rich set of applications build on top of MOTAC.
+   * A rich set of applications build on top of TMAC.
    * Support for Matlab, Python and Julia (coming soon)

 ## Platforms
-MOTAC has been used on several platforms:
+TMAC has been used on several platforms:

    * Linux
    * Mac OS X